 separately or shared with another subject) for the purpose of organizing

 work, providing a record of progress, and as a source of information.
 The

-separate indexes for the course syllabus, class notes, homework, and returned
+notebook should contain the course syllabus, class notes, homework, and

 Extra help is available upon request and you may make arrangements for this

 with me as necessary.
 I am here before and after school.
 If you come in for